 - For developers: Showcase your summer work regardless of whether or not it was a part of a formal internship program.
 Take a General Coding Assessment on CodeSignal for free to see how your skill level stacks up and to obtain an objective report on your coding skill level for future employers.

-- For a recruiter: While the internship experience data points might be missing, it’s not difficult to identify qualified applicants at scale.
+- For recruiters: While the internship experience data points might be missing, it’s not difficult to identify qualified applicants at scale.
 This presents an opportunity to screen the applicant pool based on their skills instead of what’s on their resumes.
 Let us help you to go beyond resumes in technical hiring with our state-of-the-art assessment platform and advanced coding tests.
 Request a demo today.